telerik/blazor-docs/troubleshooting/js-errors.md

 ## Object doesn't support property or method 'assign'

 Under IE, you may get errors similar to `Object doesn't support property or method 'assign'` or errors that relate other modern JS features that are not supported under IE. The reason is that we use modern code that may not work under IE - it is not one of the [browsers we support]({%slug system-requirements%}#browser-support), and WebAssembly does not work on it anyway, so modern Blazor apps won't run on IE regardless.

+## Maximum call stack size exceeded

+The error indicates that a [.NET 8 app is using a `telerik-blazor.js` file that is for version `4.5.0` or earlier]({%slug common-kb-maximum-call-stack-exceeded%}).
+If the Telerik UI for Blazor package version is up-to-date, a possible cause for the error is browser cache.